The Peaceful Home

 - A PDF workbook to accompany each monthly topic filled with information, practical ideas, questions for you to work through alone or with a partner, and journalling and reflection prompts

-- A curated ‘reading’ list of blogs, books, research, articles and podcast episodes
+- A curated ‘reading’ list of blogs, books, research, and articles

 - A live Q&A video

 - Discounts on mentoring calls and coaching programmes